Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 3. **CameraTimezone** : Select the timezone for your solution.

-4. Select all defaults for everything else.
+4. Select all defaults for everything else (Press enter to select default).

 ```bash
 Configuring SAM deploy